 1. Interpret, evaluate and communicate experimental results in scientific terms with an emphasis on the precision, accuracy, and shorthand notations generally accepted by the discipline of chemistry.

-3. Show, in writing, their reasoning and methods for successfully performing the following linear conversions: time, length, area, volume, density, mass, energy, solution concentration.
-These conversions may be from English or metric units and may be related by moles via a chemical equation.
-Interpret these same efforts of another student or scientist.
+4. Show, in writing, their reasoning and methods for successfully performing the following linear conversions: time, length, area, volume, density, mass, energy, solution concentration; interpret these same efforts of another student or scientist.

-9. Predict and/or interpret the results of an experiment based on a given model.
-By taking into account the precision limitations of the experimental set up, make appropriate suggestions for improving the accuracy of the results.
+14. Predict and/or interpret the results of an experiment based on a given model; by taking into account the precision limitations of the experimental set up, make appropriate suggestions for improving the accuracy of the results.